xdevplatform/getting-started-with-the-twitter-api-v2-for-academic-research/modules/6a-labs-code-academic-python.md

 if __name__ == "__main__":
     main()

 ```

-The sample function in Twarc calls the sampled stream endpoint in the Twitter API v2
+The source code for this sample can be found [here](../labs-code/python/academic-research-product-track/stream_sampled.py)

 ## 8. Filtering for Tweets on a topic using filtered-stream